HollowMan6/Tool-Set-for-College-Language-Test/README.md

 While running the Download Tool, open [CET Fast Admission Ticket Print](http://cet.etest.net.cn/Home/QuickPrintTestTicket) with a browser.
 Enter the validation code you see into this Download Tool and get the values of ASP.NET_SessionId and BIGipServercet_pool in Cookies.
 If the prompt verification code has expired, please click on the picture of the verification code in the web page to refresh the verification code, and then input the verification code into the Download Tool.
 If the total prompt verification code has expired, please consider whether the error is entered for Cookies.

+It is invalid to add an account to list.txt during the running process of the program, and the program must be re-run.

+The program restores to its initial state when it is re-run.

+After the download is over, please click the start button many times until the number of inquired accounts no longer increases, so as to ensure that all accounts have been downloaded.

 After downloading, please decompress the zip file from the Downloads directory directly to the Downloads directory and run the [PDF Info Handling Script](Get-Info-from-CET-Admission-Ticket.py).
 Then, info.txt will be generated under the directory in the format of: